dsomleff/docker-camp/README.md

 - When Image rebuilds, Docker re-run only the parts that were changed.
 Non-changeable things are pulling from cache.

 ## <a name="volumes"></a>Volumes
-*Allow to store data in containers WITHOUT knowing where data stores *.
+*Allow to store data in containers WITHOUT knowing where data stores.*
 - Volumes are folders on your local machine, which are made available into containers.
 It works in both direction: local -> container and container -> local.
 If container will be removed, volume (data inside volume) survives.
 - Volume could be anonymous or named.
 In both cases Docker set up a folder on your local/host machine; exact location is unknown.
 The only way to find this - use `docker volume` commands.
 - Anonymous volume (including your local folder) will be always deleted after container was removed.